BROTHERS OF FAITH

 CLICK HERE TO MEET THE BOF 2014-2015 OFFICERS.

 Christian Brothers established a College Choir with 59 members at its original location on Adams in 1881.
 Continuing until 1885, the choir sang at graduations, perhaps under the leadership of Prof. Adolph Stein.
 From 1896-1911 there was a college glee club, and in 1911 there was a CBC Glee Club numbering 18 and a CBC Junior Choir numbering 37 under the direction of Prof. William Saxby, Jr., which lasted two years.
 No vocal music was offered on the campus after 1913, although in 1915, there were two vocal solos by Charles J. McCauley at commencement.
 Band and solo instrumental instruction were the Music Department’s forte on Adams.
 With the move to the Parkway in 1940, choral music had a new start in 1943 under the direction of Brother Henry Ernest Archambeault in the late 1940's and early 1950's.
 Major productions of Gilbert and Sullivan (Pirates of Penzance and HMS Pinafore) were mounted and to this day are remembered by those who sang in them.
 Brothers Luke Azarias Herbert, Hilbert Edmund Whaley, and Luperius Arnold McMullen would be the next directors of choral music at CBHS and following Brother Arnold’s transfer in the late 1950's, choral music ceased on the Parkway.
 Attempts at choral music at the Walnut Grove location were made by Brother Ignatius Brown and Anthony Williams, but they were short-lived.
 The choral program was recently revived in the fall of 2010 with the arrival of Michael S. Williams and is enjoying a renaissance at CBHS through Brothers of Faith [BOF].
-BOF has just entered its fourth year and has over 60 young men in the ensemble including athletes, academic leaders, student body leaders, and LaSallian leaders.
+BOF has just entered its fifth year and has a group of diverse young men in the ensemble including athletes, academic leaders, student body leaders, and LaSallian leaders.
 Men's Chorus performs at football games, special school events, professional athletic events, schools, charitable events, and in formal concerts in the fall and spring.
 MISSION